 Are there any breaks in the program?

-In addition to the Christmas and spring breaks between didactic terms, there will be two, one week, breaks scheduled between clinical rotations.
+In addition to the Christmas and spring breaks between didactic terms, there will be one, one week, break scheduled between clinical rotations.

 Program Admission FAQ